-Have you wondered why you have such great experience but can never seem to get an interview?
-I have news sis: it may be your résumé!
+Have you wondered why you have such a great experience but can never seem to get an interview?
+I have news is: it may be your résumé!
 Let’s review a few common mistakes that you could be making when applying for career opportunities and why they are detrimental to you, followed by tangible actions that you can take to conquer the mistake.

 Mistake #1: Lack of Focus